My Favorite Chinese Myths

 Chinese Myths With a Moral Lesson

-Tired of this routine, the ten suns decided to appear all together.
+Tired of this routine, Chinese myths say that the ten suns decided to appear all together.
 The combined heat made the life on the Earth unbearable.
 To prevent the destruction of the Earth, the emperor Yao asked Di Jun, the father of the ten suns, to persuade his children to appear one at a time.

 They would not listen to him, so Di Jun sent the archer, Yi, armed with a magic bow and ten arrows to frighten the disobedient suns.
 However, Yi shot nine suns, only the Sun that we see today remained in the sky.
 Di Jun was so angry for the death of nine of his children that he condemned Yi to live as an ordinary mortal in the earth.

-The Taihang and Wangwu Mountains, which had a periphery of seven hundred li and were a hundred thousand feet high, originally lay south of Jizhou and north of Heyang and are the setting for an interesting Chinese myth.
+The Taihang and Wangwu Mountains, which had a periphery of seven hundred li and were a hundred thousand feet high, originally lay south of Jizhou and north of Heyang and are the setting for one of the most interesting Chinese myths.

 But his wife had her doubts.
 "With your strength," she said, "you could hardly remove a small hill like Kuifu.
 What could you do with the Taihang and Wangwu Mountains?
 Besides, where could you deposit the earth and rocks.?"